Introduction

 Going all the way with components

 Then we’ll explore what it looks like to go “all in” with Phlex and Rails, and how to build a complete web application from scratch using nothing but Phlex components.
-It’s not as crazy as it sounds and along the way you’ll learn about how to compose layouts, views, components, blocks, and slots with Phlex.
+It’s not as crazy as it sounds, and along the way, you’ll learn how to compose layouts, views, components, blocks, and slots with Phlex.

-There’s a few other fun things we’ll look at too, like using Superform to build forms with components that automatically permit their own parameters.
+There are a few other fun things we’ll look at, too, such as using Superform to build forms with components that automatically permit their own parameters.

 The bigger picture